Personal Wedding Vows or Traditional Ones?

 Are you trying to decide whether to write your own vows or to use the traditional vows?
 It’s a tough decision.
 Writing your own vows allows you to customize exactly what you want to say to your mate, but sometimes the stress of trying to put into words how you feel is so overwhelming.
-I wrote a blog post about writing your own vows to give you a few ideas, but don’t feel pressured to write personal vows.
-I absolutely love the traditional wedding vows.
+I wrote a blog post about writing your own wedding vows to give you a few ideas and offer a Vows That Wow workbook to make the process less stressful, but don’t feel pressured to write original vows.
+I absolutely love the traditional wedding vows and you might, too.

 Traditional Wedding Vows